kbazant/one-hour-vm/README.md

 # Virtual Machine Automation with PowerShell

 This project automates the creation, deletion, and recreation of an Azure VM.
 The VM runs from 9 AM to 10 AM CET every weekday.
+Schedule can be changed depending on the project needs.

 ## Steps